 Late-Career Director of Construction Salary

-Late-Career Directors of Construction can look forward to a sizeable six-figure salary — around $123K per year on average.
-Total cash compensation to Late-Career Directors of Construction approaches anywhere from $93K on the lower end to $198K on the higher end; in exceptional cases, this can include more than $41K from bonuses and upwards of $25K from profit sharing.
-Most workers in this position report high levels of job satisfaction.
-Most enjoy medical while a strong majority get dental coverage.
-Vision coverage is also available to the larger part.
-Participants in PayScale's salary questionnaire provided the particulars of this report.
+Salaries for Late-Career Directors of Construction are generous, with average pay above six figures ($123K) per year.
+Total cash compensation to Late-Career Directors of Construction approaches anywhere from $93K on the lower end to $198K on the higher end; in exceptional cases, this can include more than $40K from bonuses and upwards of $25K from profit sharing.
+Most report receiving medical coverage from their employers and a strong majority collect dental insurance.
+The majority of Late-Career Directors of Construction claim high levels of job satisfaction.
+The figures in this rundown are based on the results of PayScale's salary questionnaire.

 Pay Difference by Location

-Surpassing the national average by 58 percent, Late-Career Directors of Construction in San Francisco receive some of the highest pay in the country.
-Late-Career Directors of Construction can also look forward to large paychecks in cities like Houston (+25 percent), Seattle (+19 percent), Phoenix (+14 percent), and Miami (+12 percent).
-The lowest-paying market is Austin, which sits 21 percent below the national average, proving that location is a significant contributor to overall pay.
-Philadelphia and Boston are a couple other places where companies are known to pay below the median — salaries are 9 percent lower and 7 percent lower, respectively.
+Surpassing the national average by 65 percent, Late-Career Directors of Construction in San Francisco receive some of the highest pay in the country.
+Late-Career Directors of Construction can also look forward to large paychecks in cities like Houston (+25 percent), Phoenix (+15 percent), Seattle (+14 percent), and Miami (+13 percent).
+Austin ranks last in the field for pay, reporting salaries 15 percent below the national average.
+Two other places where employers offer below-median salaries are Philadelphia (8 percent less) and Boston (6 percent less).

 Key Stats for Director of Construction